ayush-030/IIT-Mandi-Drone-Certification/README.md

-# 📜 My Certifications

-Welcome to my certifications repository!
-This space showcases some of the professional and academic certifications I have earned over the course of my technical journey.

----

 ## 🚁 IIT Mandi Drone Certificate

 This certificate was awarded upon successful completion of a certified drone training program conducted at **IIT Mandi**.